Finfalter/wasmCloudArtefacts/README.md

 </div>

 Once the application is up and running, start to issue requests.
-Currently, the repository comprises two pre-configured models, one for each supported inference engine:
+Currently, the repository comprises the following pre-configured models:

 * __*identity*__ of ONNX format
 * __*plus3*__ of Tensorflow format

-#### ONNX examples
+* __*mobilenet*__ of ONNX format
+* __*squeezenet*__ of ONNX format

+## Examples

+Apart from the underlying inference engine, e.g. ONNX vs. Tensorflow, the pre-configured models differ in a further aspect: concerning the *trivial* models, one may request processing upon arbitrary shapes of one-dimensional data, `[1, n]`.
+[Mobilenet](https://github.com/onnx/models/tree/main/vision/classification/mobilenet) and [Squeezenet](https://github.com/onnx/models/tree/main/vision/classification/squeezenet), however, have more requirements regarding their respective input tensor.
+To fulfill these, the respective input tensor of an arbitrary image may be preprocessed before being routed to the inference engine.

+The application provides two endpoints.
+The first endpoint routes the input tensor to the related inference engine without any preprocessing.
+The second endpoint preprocesses the input tensor and routes it to the related inference engine thereafter:

+1. `0.0.0.0:<port>/<model>`, e.g. `0.0.0.0:7078/identity`
+2. `0.0.0.0:<port>/<model>/preprocess`, e.g. `0.0.0.0:7078/squeezenetv117/preprocess`

+### Identity Model

 To trigger a request against the __*identity*__ model, type the following: